Tasty stone age animals you just can’t buy at the shops anymore

 Cave Lion

-One of the more dangerous wild animals during the stone age.
+One of the more dangerous wild animals during the Stone Age.
 All though they weren’t the biggest or strongest, they were stealthy and used surprise attacks when they could.
-Its thought a cave lion would normally attack in the same way as south American jungle cats, which is jumping on the back of its prey from above and biting the back of the neck to crush the spinal column.
+It’s thought a cave lion would normally attack in the same way as South American jungle cats, which is jumping on the back of its prey from above and biting the back of the neck to crush the spinal column.

 Cave Bear

-Wolf, Bear, Hyena, Hippo, Wild Boar, sloth, crocodile, lion, horse, donkey, dogs and a large selection of birds and smaller animals.
+Wolf, Bear, Hyena, Hippo, Wild Boar, sloth, crocodile, lion, horse, donkey, dogs, and a large selection of birds and smaller animals.